252nd Infantry Division (Wehrmacht): 1941

 The 252nd Infantry Division served under the XXXXIII Army Corps of the 4th Army during the beginning phase of Operation Barbarossa.
 It subsequently advanced via the Białystok area in July, was pulled into the reserves of Army Group Center until September, then put into the line once more under XXXXVI Corps at Vyazma.
 The 252nd Infantry Division subsequently participated in the Battle of Moscow.

 On 1 November 1941, the division stood halfway between Vyazma and Mozhaysk, remaining in the second line behind the German forward positions.
 Parts of the 252nd Infantry Division were put into the line near the VII Army Corps by 5 November, opposite the 5th and 33rd Soviet Armies to the left and right, respectively.
 The forward formations of the 252nd Infantry Divisions were shifted north by 13 November, moving behind the 10th Panzer Division to a position now directly opposite the Soviet 5th Army, as the 10th Panzer Division operated against both the Soviet 5th Army and the 16th Army, the 5th Army's right neighbor.
 Between the two Soviet armies was Istra, some 40 kilometers northwest of Moscow.

 On 11 November 1941, Infantry Regiment 452 was dissolved and replaced by Infantry Regiment 7, which had previously served in the 28th Infantry Division but had become unnecessary as the 28th Division was restructured into a Jäger Division.

 The Soviet 16th Army was dislodged from its positions and forced northeast by 16 November.
 By now, the entire 252nd Infantry Division had been called into the line to assist its superior formation, the IX Army Corps.
 Istra itself was taken by the 26 November, and the 16th, 5th, and 33rd Soviet Armies (right to left from the Soviet perspective) were forced into a tight defensive ring around Moscow's urban core.
 The German advance died between Istra and Moscow in the first week of December 1941, and Istra's recapture by the Soviet forces on 11 December signalled the beginning of the Soviet counterattack.

 1942

 From January 1942 to January 1943, the 252nd Infantry Division held a sector near Gzhatsk.
 On 5 February 1942, Hans Schaefer became the new divisional commander.
+White Rose resistance Hans Scholl, Alexander Schmorell, Willi Graf, and Jurgen Wittenstein, served as medics during this time, specifically from June to November 1942.